kurt-krueckeberg/gedcomx-thoughts/gedcomx-sources.md

 # GECOM X

-## What is Gedcom X
+## Understand What is Gedcom X

-These links help explain exactly what GedcomX is.
 [What is Gedcom X?](https://www.familysearch.org/developers/docs/guides/gedcom-x) is the definitive introduction.
-It has essential links that will guide you to a better understanding of what Gedcom X and how it works.
+It has helpful links that will guide you to a better understanding of what Gedcom X and how it works.

 The [Family Tree Data Model](https://www.familysearch.org/developers/docs/guides/FamilyTree-data-objects) is intended to help programmers become familiar with the data model of the FamilySearch Family Tree, which closely conform to the GedcomX [specification](http://www.gedcomx.org/Specifications.html).

 The GEDCOM X [Conceptual Model](https://github.com/FamilySearch/gedcomx/blob/master/specifications/conceptual-model-specification.md) is a